- About

 Continue to SWC's page on Dartmouth Groups for instructions on how to complete for credit.

 In Partnership with West House.
-Tuesdays at 9am in Fahey Common Area
+Fridays at 3:30pm in Fahey First Floor Lounge

-As we embrace the renewal and growth of spring, we invite participants to take Courageous Action through embarking on a weekly journaling journey.
-During the Spring Flourish program, participants will meet weekly in Fahey Common Area to spend time journaling with thoughtfully curated prompts that evolve with the season.
-This is an opt-in standing meeting where we can all gather to enjoy tea, morning munchies, practice mindfulness, and reflect through journaling.
+As we embark on a new chapter at Dartmouth this fall, we invite you to join us for a weekly reflective journaling journey.
+Participants will meet weekly at the Fahey 1st Floor Lounge to spend time journaling with thoughtfully curated prompts that evolve with the season.
+This is an opt-in standing meeting where we can all gather to enjoy tea, munchies, practice mindfulness, and reflect through journaling.
 The prompts will also be available via SWC newsletters for those unable to attend in person.

 Please RSVP: